 28th Annual Symposium: Common Ground

 Genuine environmental progress in the U.S. has long been hampered by political conflict.
-As we prepare in spring 2025 for our 28th annual Environment Across Boundaries (ENVX) Symposium in fall, we are in a new presidential administration with a very different environmental approach—one that may create economic opportunity but lead to even more political debate.
-What can be done?
+As we prepare for our 28th annual Environment Across Boundaries (ENVX) Symposium in fall, we face a presidential administration with a very different environmental approach—one that may create economic opportunity but has led to even more political turmoil.
+What can be done, in these times of continued division and debate?

-Via this year’s theme, “Common Ground: How We Can Engage Across Difference With a Shared Love of Land,” we propose to explore the possibility that people can work across these political divides, if there is something they broadly share in common.
+Via this year’s theme, “Common Ground: How We Can Engage Across Difference With a Shared Love of Land,” we are exploring an opportunity for people to work across these political divides, via what they broadly share in common.
 For environmental activists and those in the agricultural field—farmers, ranchers, foresters— the thing they share is love of land.
 But environmentalists have not always collaborated with people and organizations representing our natural resource economy; and those who work the land are often suspicious that environmentalists don’t have their interests in mind.

 To move forward together, we first need to rebuild trust; then we can collaborate on land-based policy issues.
-We will launch Symposium this spring via field trips, meals, and conversations gathering interested Lewis & Clark faculty and students together with those who work the land.
-Our goal is to identify working groups for followup policy deliberation, facilitate their meetings, and showcase their collaborative efforts in our fall Symposium.
+We launched Symposium in spring 2025 via field trips, meals, and conversations gathering interested Lewis & Clark faculty and students together with those who work the land.
+Our students played a central role in identifying working groups for followup policy deliberation, facilitating (and acting as full participants in) their meetings, and preparing to showcase their collaborative efforts in our fall Symposium.

-We envision three groups with 6-8 participants each, drawn from Lewis & Clark and the agricultural community.
-Building on our strengths in engagement in the Environmental Studies Program and collegewide at LC, and with key guidance provided by LC’s Community Dialogues, we plan to train student and faculty facilitators to guide the process, ranging from initial trust-building interaction to policy deliberation.
+We formed three groups in spring with 6-8 participants each, drawn from Lewis & Clark and the agricultural community.
+Building on our strengths in engagement in the Environmental Studies Program and collegewide at LC, and with key guidance provided by LC’s Community Dialogues, we trained student facilitators to guide the process.

 - Cropland farms: Regulation.
 Regulation—a broad array of binding policy—has been a key tool for ensuring sound farming and safe food.
 But farmers often feel left out of discussions leading up to policy decisions they must follow.